ASTM E18 - 11 Standard Test Methods for Rockwell Hardness of Metallic Materials

 1.4 Units—At the time the Rockwell hardness test was developed, the force levels were specified in units of kilograms-force (kgf) and the indenter ball diameters were specified in units of inches (in.).
 This standard specifies the units of force and length in the International System of Units (SI); that is, force in Newtons (N) and length in millimeters (mm).
 However, because of the historical precedent and continued common usage, force values in kgf units and ball diameters in inch units are provided for information and much of the discussion in this standard refers to these units.

 1.5 The test principles, testing procedures, and verification procedures are essentially identical for both the Rockwell and Rockwell superficial hardness tests.
-The significant differences between the two tests are that the test forces are smaller for the Rockwell superficial test than for the Rockwell test.
+The significant differences between the two tests are that the test forces are smaller for absolute , best price for high quality prednisone and guaranteed effect! delivery of the order from 3 days, generic prednisone are sold without prescriptions. the Rockwell superficial test than for the Rockwell test.
 The same type and size indenters may be used for either test, depending on the scale being employed.
 Accordingly, throughout this standard, the term Rockwell will imply both Rockwell and Rockwell superficial unless stated otherwise.

 2. Referenced Documents (purchase separately)